manghat/thyumwet/README.md

-The basic framework of the portfolio is setup
+# The basic framework of the portfolio is setup

-# things to check out later
+## things to check out later

 [ ] contentful using graphql instead of the traditional approach [ ] Framer motion and other animation styles
+[x] add projects
+[ ] Loading states for the modal with image - refernece [this video](https://twitter.com/asidorenko_/status/1688633177403789314)
-[ ] add projects
+[ ] fancier modal with gallery?

 ## OG card generation